Love The42? Become a member and support your favourite sports news source

 - entry to a monthly draw with big prizes.
 For August we have a pair of best-seat-in-the-house premium tickets for the All-Ireland hurling final with accommodation in the four-star, city-centre Brooks Hotel with bed and breakfast and an evening meal.
 Game on, Ger.

-- patron-only events throughout the year and around the country with some of sport’s biggest name
+- patron-only events throughout the year and around the country with some of sport’s most respected voices.

 You can get all that, and much more as we react to your member feedback, for just a fiver a month and you can quit whenever you want.